Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 **Figure 1.1** Our starting world script container

 Now we need to find an event that fits our case.
-Looking through the *event list* documentation, ``on player clicks block`` looks like our best bet.
+Looking through the *event list* documentation, ``on player clicks block`` looks like the best match.
 We just have to adjust it for our specific use case by adding *optional* arguments.
 According to the event syntax, it accepts a click type, a material and an area, which will just be ``left``, ``carved_pumpkin`` and ``in Hub`` respectively.